An In-Depth Analysis of Visual Tracking with Siamese Neural Networks: Background

-A description of tracking limits the number of predictable latent variables.
-The higher the complexity, i.e. the information capacity of the description, the more information can be inferred by a set of latent variables.
+Tracking is in its generality unsolved, only partial solutions to Equation~\ref{eq:tau-n} under rather specific constraints are available in literature~\cite{moeslund-CVIU2006, yilmaz-ACM2006, cannons-TR2008, yang-Neurocomputing2011, li-ACM2013, smeulders-TPAMI2013, liang-TIP2015, li-PR2018}.
+These studies name a variety of problems, characterised by five important challenges subject of current research: \begin{description} \item[Complexity:] The higher the complexity, i.e. the information capacity of the description, the more information can be inferred by a set of latent variables.
 For example, the image template predicts either bounding boxes or pixelwise segmentations of the object but not 3-D pose which needs descriptions of depth.
 Higher complexity, however, comes with difficulty of collecting unambiguous evidence about the predictions of latent variables.
 Descriptions should be made simple to be informative but as complex to meet application specific demands.